programmingElements/nodejs-thapa-technical-guru/README.md

   * Node.js has a builtin module called Events,
   * Where you can create- , fire-, and listen for- your own events.

+# Nodejs Streams

+  Streams are Objects that let you read data from a source or write data to a destination in continuous fashion.
+In Node.js, there are four types of streams -

+  Streaming means listening to music or watching video in 'real time', instead of downloading a file to your computer and watching it later

+  Readable - Stream which is used for read operation.

+  Writable - Stream which is used for write operation.

+  Duplex - Stream which can be used for both read and write operation.

+  Transform - A Type of duplex stream where the output is computed based on input.

+  Each type of stream is an EventEmitter instance and throws several events at different instance of times.
+For example, some of the commonly used events are -

+  data - This event is fired when there is data is available to read.

+  end - This event is fired when there is no more data to read.

+  error - This event is fired when there is any error receiving or writing data.

+  finish - This event is fired when all the data has been flushed to underlying system

+# Stream Pipes in Nodejs

+  stream.pipe(), the method used to take a readable stream and connect it to a writeable steam.